 4xx error after reversal initiation signifies a decline from the card networks or a processing error.
 Retry the request with a new idempotency key.
 Refer to the reversal API docs for further information on HTTP error codes.

-failed depending on if it was authorized or declined by the card networks.
+failed status if it was declined by the card networks.
+The refund’s

 Use the refunds